loda-lang/loda-programs/programs/oeis/list1.md

 * [A145678](http://oeis.org/A145678) ([L05 program](145/A145678.asm)): a(n) = 441*n^2 - 21.
 * [A145751](http://oeis.org/A145751) ([L09 program](145/A145751.asm)): Duplicate of A063759.
 * [A145766](http://oeis.org/A145766) ([L08 program](145/A145766.asm)): Partial sums of A020988.
+* [A145806](http://oeis.org/A145806) ([L120 program](145/A145806.asm)): 1/4 of the number of islands of ones fitting in an n X n array symmetric under 90-degree rotation with all ones connected only either two adjacent vertically or two adjacent horizontally.
 * [A145812](http://oeis.org/A145812) ([L25 program](145/A145812.asm)): Odd positive integers a(n) such that for every odd integer m > 1 there exists a unique representation of m as a sum of the form a(l) + 2a(s).
 * [A145813](http://oeis.org/A145813) ([L17 program](145/A145813.asm)): 1/2 the number of islands of ones fitting in an n X n array symmetric about main diagonal with all ones connected only either three adjacent vertically or three adjacent horizontally.
 * [A145816](http://oeis.org/A145816) ([L10 program](145/A145816.asm)): 1/4 of the number of islands of ones fitting in an n X n array symmetric under 90-degree rotation with all ones connected only either three adjacent vertically or three adjacent horizontally.